 The rules would encourage efforts to certify parts as North American-compliant even if they include content from elsewhere.
-That could add hundreds of millions of dollars in costs for automakers over the next decade, industry officials said.
+That could add hundreds of millions of dollars in costs to automakers over the next decade, industry officials said.

-The new cap on total vehicle exports could spur a rush for companies to announce additional production capacity in Mexico in the coming months to try to “lock in” space under the cap before the agreement takes effect, auto-industry officials said.
+The new cap on total vehicle exports could spur a rush for companies to announce additional production capacity in Mexico in the coming months to try to “lock in” space under the cap before the agreement takes effect, auto industry officials said.

 The details of the auto trade agreement are critical to automakers and vehicle parts makers.

-For example, the Trump administration said wages of U.S.-based engineers could be counted towards the regional content quota – benefiting the Detroit Three automakers and rivals that have established engineering operations in the United States.
+For example, the Trump administration said wages of U.S.-based engineers could be counted toward the regional content quota – benefiting the Detroit Three automakers and rivals that have established engineering operations in the United States.